aws/sagemaker-python-sdk/src/sagemaker/tensorflow/deploying_tensorflow_serving.rst

 To use this feature, you will need to:

 #. create a multi-model archive file
-#. create a SageMaker and deploy it to an Endpoint
+#. create a SageMaker Model and deploy it to an Endpoint
 #. create Predictor instances that direct requests to a specific model

 Creating a multi-model archive file